 -Friction: in the case of the drags, friction along with grip, and pressure into the ground is what makes these exercises awesome!
 Just moving a weight back and forth is challenging, but the feedback to the body is what makes the friction so important and the dimension of the Ultimate Sandbag does this so much better!

 Here is the best part, when you perform smarter core training you are working your abs plenty!
 Not only working your abs, but you are teaching them to work better and allowing you to produce greater strength not just of the trunk, but will impact the arms and legs as well.
 When you add in better stability of these joints, greater mobility in often problematic areas, you can see why core training isn’t a trendy term for ab workouts, but a specific system of making the body better in so many ways.

-Don’t miss saving 30% off our Ultimate Sandbags, our DVRT online education, and workout programs so you can learn the how’s and why’s of these concepts so your training gets to another level!
-Just use code “summersale” HERE
+Don’t miss saving 30% off our Ultimate Sandbags, our DVRT online education, and workout programs.
+When you invest in ANY of our Ultimate Sandbags/Water Bags you will also get over 100 DVRT Workouts for FREE!!
+Just use code “thanks” HERE

 View this post on Instagram